 7. Attendance at a mandatory informational meeting.
 Check the BTC website for dates and time.

-If you completed any of the 3 general education classes prior to 2012 and passed with a “C” your grade will be grandfathered in as an acceptable minimum.
+If you completed any of the 3 general education classes prior to Fall 2012 and passed with a “C” your grade will be grandfathered in as an acceptable minimum.